Once a Warrior

 Current and former servicemen and women – some with histories of post-traumatic stress disorder (PTSD) – found parallels between their own military experiences and Native American warrior societies in the Once a Warrior project.
 The group responded in words and art to “Warriors of the Plains”, a British Museum exhibition about honour and ritual in 19th-century North America.

 A digital display reflecting the views of West Country warriors of today was displayed in the exhibition, alongside the art inspired by the project, Once a Warrior.
 Compiled from individual interviews and the group’s artwork in 2012, the digital film is also online, including responses from the public.

 Once a Warrior served as a bridge for better understanding of the personal codes that have guided combat across centuries, continents and cultures.

 Funded by Arts Council England, this was a RAMM partnership with Aftermath PTSD, a group which uses art to raise public awareness and provide respite to sufferers of combat-related trauma.

-Please get in touch with Ruth Gidley if you would like to find out more about this project.
+Please contact Ruth Gidley, RAMM Engagement Officer: [email protected], if you would like to find out more.